-Potential Payments Upon Termination of Change in Control
+Potential Payments Upon Termination or Change in Control

-The information in the "Potential Payments Upon Termination or Change in Control" table below summarizes the compensation that would be payable under various scenarios if the NEO's employment had terminated on December 31, 2021, the last day of fiscal year 2021 and the price per share of our common stock is the closing market price as of that date.
-The amounts shown below reflect payments and benefits available under the Separation Pay Agreements.
+The information in the "Potential Payments Upon Termination or Change in Control" table below summarizes the compensation that would be payable under various scenarios if the NEO's employment had terminated on December 31, 2022, the last day of fiscal year 2022 and the price per share of our common stock is the closing market price as of December 30, 2022, the last trading day of 2022.
+The amounts shown below reflect payments and benefits available under the Amended and Restated Separation Pay Agreements.